 Play goes back and forth between the two teams, as many turns as it takes, until someone guesses the password.
 Once someone correctly guesses the password, the round is over, that team gets a point, and you start another round.
 Switch roles first, so Brooke and Donna are giving the clues and Ben and Dan are guessing.
 Every two rounds, switch which team goes first.

 That’s the basic gameplay!
 It’s simple and might even seem boring, but it can actually get really funny.
 You might have seen the game played on the Tonight Show with Jimmy Fallon.

-The game is also a fun test as to how well two players know each other.
-The more you know about your partner and the way they think, the better chance you have of figuring out their clues.
+Depending on how you play, the game might also be a fun test as to how well two players know each other.
+If you are OK with using shared knowledge as clues, the more you know about your partner and the way they think, the better chance you have of figuring out their clues.
 For example, once when my husband and I were playing, the password was stomp.
 The other team had given the clue foot, and it was my turn to give my husband a clue.
 Our three-year-old daughter was going through a very stubborn phase where she was apt to throw mini tantrums, so I only had to say Annelise for my husband to know exactly what I was talking about. 🙂